kaushik03/kaushik03/Readme.md

  Welcome to my github profile

-  I am `Kaushik Nagwekar` living in Australia, India.
+  I am `Kaushik Nagwekar` living in Australia.
 I work as a Data Engineer for ShopGrok